Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 If you decide to progress past the very basics, it can take quite a while.
 I explain it all in this video!

-Rinks usually require children to be at least 3 years old for group lessons.
-But as long as your child can walk well and is potty trained, they can begin in private lessons.
+However, young children often have short attention spans and can find group instruction challenging.
+As long as your child can walk well and is potty trained, they can begin in private lessons.

 The ability to ice skate can add to a child's overall development of motor skills.